zowe/docs-site/docs/user-guide/install-zos.md

    Next, you will install and configure the Zowe started tasks.
 Zowe has two high level started tasks: `ZWESVSTC` that launches the Zowe desktop and API mediation layer address spaces, and `ZWESISTC` that is a cross memory server that runs all of the APF-authorized code.
 The JCLs for the tasks are included in the PDS SAMPLIB `SZWESAMP` installed by Zowe and the load modules for the cross memory server are included in the PDS load library `SZWEAUTH`.

    **Note**
-   API Mediation Layer will by default reject encoded slashes in the URL path of the request.
-If you want to configure API Mediation Layer to allow this pattern, you can use the following configuration:
+   API Mediation Layer will by default reject encoded slashes in the URL path of the request, which is the recommended configuration.
+If you are onboarding applications which expose endpoints expecting encoded slashes, you need to configure API Mediation Layer to allow this pattern.
+In order to do this perform the following steps:
    1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
    2. Find the line that contains the `-Dapiml.service.allowEncodedSlashes=false` parameter and set the value to `true`:
    3. Restart Zowe&trade;.
 Requests with encoded characters will now be passed to onboarded services.